by Susan Flantzer

 Ferdinand learned to walk and talk late, and his condition and behavior caused great concern.
 Because of his frail constitution, he did not receive the education appropriate for the heir to the throne.
 It was not until 1802, when Ferdinand was nine years old, that he began to receive anything like a formal education.
 Franz Maria, Freiherr von Carnea-Steffaneo, head of the Imperial Court Library, then took over Ferdinand’s upbringing.
 He treated Ferdinand with a great deal of understanding and furthered Ferdinand’s development considerably.
 However, Ferdinand’s mother did not think much of Carnea-Steffaneo, and dismissed him.

-Ferdinand’s stepmother Maria Ludovica, who married Ferdinand’s father in 1808, dismissed Ferdinand’s teachers who she considered unfit.
+Ferdinand’s stepmother Maria Ludovica, who married Ferdinand’s father in 1808, dismissed Ferdinand’s teachers whom she considered unfit.
 She engaged Josef Kalasanz, Freiherr von Erberg, who served as Ferdinand’s tutor from 1809 – 1814.
 Freiherr von Erberg was a botanist, cultural historian, collector, and patron of the arts and had served as a chamberlain at the Imperial Court.
 Previously, Ferdinand had been shielded from the public because he had tantrums when he did not get his own way.
-His new tutor increased Ferdinand’s independence, and started teaching him to read and write.
-Ferdinand also had lessons in riding, dance, fencing and piano.
-His drawing talent was encouraged, and he learned about gardening .
+His new tutor increased Ferdinand’s independence and started teaching him to read and write.
+Ferdinand also had lessons in riding, dance, fencing, and piano.
+His drawing talent was encouraged, and he learned about gardening.
 In 1814, Freiherr von Erberg became ill and he was dismissed.
-Maria Ludovika decided that Ferdinand’s education was complete, however he received some additional instruction in military affairs, and in scientific and technical subjects.
+Maria Ludovika decided that Ferdinand’s education was complete, however, he received some additional instruction in military affairs, and in scientific and technical subjects.

 In February of 1831, Ferdinand married Maria Anna of Savoy, the daughter of King Victor Emmanuel I of Sardinia and of his wife, Archduchess Maria Teresa of Austria-Este.
 The marriage was childless and probably never consummated, but the couple remained devoted to each other.